 What is thoracic outlet syndrome?

-Thoracic outlet syndrome (TOS) is the general term used to describe a condition caused by the compressing of the nerves and blood vessels below your neck (between the collarbone and the first rib) are compressed.
+Thoracic outlet syndrome (TOS) is the general term used to describe a condition caused when the nerves and blood vessels below your neck (between the collarbone and the first rib) are compressed.
 Types of thoracic outlet syndrome include:

 What are the occupational factors of thoracic outlet syndrome?

 Work activities involving prolonged restricted postures such as carrying heavy shoulder loads, pulling shoulders back and down, or reaching above shoulder level can cause the inflammation and swelling of tendons and muscles in the shoulders and upper arms.
 When swollen or inflamed, they can compress the nerves and blood vessels between the neck and shoulders.
 Weak shoulder muscles, long necks and sloped shoulders, poor posture and obesity may contribute to thoracic outlet syndrome.
 Repetitive injuries from sports related activities can also be a cause of this syndrome.
 Examples of occupations that are at risk of this syndrome can include dental hygienists, typing on a computer, working on an assembly line, or lifting items above your head.